 - payment to a credit card

-Customs and Border Protection will aim to post cheque refunds within 15 business days.
-Bank and credit card refunds will be issued by Customs and Border Protection within 5 business days, however, payment will be subject to processing by your bank or card issuer.
+Customs and Border Protection will aim to refund your claim within 30 days however, payment will be subject to processing by your bank or card issuer.

 What you need to do when buying goods

 If you wish to claim a refund, you must get an original tax invoice from the store where you buy the goods.
 All stores registered for GST will be able to give you a tax invoice.
 A refund cannot be given without it.

 A tax invoice prominently states the words 'tax invoice' and the Australian Business Number (ABN) of the retailer, the purchase price including the GST paid, a description of the goods, the name of the retailer and the date the purchase was made.

 Tax invoices for purchases of $1000 or more must contain additional information, such as the name and address of the purchaser.

 More information on tax invoices is available by contacting the Australian Taxation Office.